guildai/guild.ai/pages/install.md

 - pip

 Guild is installed from PyPI using `pip`.
-Refer to [Installing pip ->](https://pip.pypa.io/en/stable/installing/) to ensure you have pip installed.
+Refer to [Installing pip ->](https://pip.pypa.io/en/stable/installing/) to ensure you have it installed.

 ## Install Guild AI